 Location of Residence.
 Most tables report Alaska resident information and are based upon or are categorized by place of residence.
-The location of actual residence (i.e., census area or Native regional corporation) is not necessarily the same as a person's "legal residence."
+The location of actual residence; i.e., census area or Native Regional Corporation, is not necessarily the same as a person's "legal residence".
 The location of residence during a tour of military duty or while attending college is considered actual residence.

 Low Birth Weight.
 An infant born weighing less than 2,500 grams.
-Also see "very low birth weight."
+Also see Very Low Birth Weight.

 Low Birth Weight Percentage.
 The number of infants born weighing less than 2,500 grams divided by the number of live births, multiplied by 100.
-In this report, low birth weight percentages are calculated for a five-year period (1992-1996).